 You can even run email marketing campaigns from Gmelius and I use the handy CRM for managing email outreach campaigns.
 If you want a fully customized Gmail experience to enhance your productivity, this is a must-have email productivity extension.

-2. LinkedIn Sales Navigator: Detailed Profiles of Your Email Contacts
+2. Hubspot Sales: Detailed Profiles of Your Email Contacts

 LinkedIn Sales Navigator is a browser plugin for Gmail that adds a detailed profile of email sender’s social profiles and their current work position conveniently on the Gmail sidebar.